mlecauchois/cwonset/index.md

 ## "Predictions are hard, especially when it's about the future" - Jacques Chirac

+This is a hopeful blog: **can we predict when civil wars are bound to occur ?** Such events are profoundly destructive for the citizens of these countries, and their effects are now inevitably globalized.
+Predicting these conflicts early on presents a major challenge for policymakers in an effort for peace.
+By successfully doing so, the identification of potential causal mechanisms would unravel a world of possibilities when it comes to understanding and defusing these catastrophes.

 Economical crisis, infant mortality, anocracy...
 When a civil war occurs in a country, retrospectively, one can say "of course this is happening, this country had so many major issues !".
 But which issues in particular lead to civil wars ?
 Are some more influential than others ?
-Are there patterns of certain issues triggering civil wars, some sort of evil secret sauce ?
-Can we avoid civil wars by predicting it, and acting before the irreparable ?
+Are there patterns triggering civil wars, some sort of evil secret sauce ?
+Can we avoid civil wars by predicting them, and acting before the irreparable ?
 That's what we will try to find out.

-This is a hopeful blog: **can we predict when civil wars are bound to occur ?** Such events are profoundly destructive for the citizens of these countries, and their effects are now inevitably globalized.
-Predicting these conflicts early on presents a major challenge for policymakers in an effort for peace.
-By successfully doing so, the identification of potential causal mechanisms would unravel a world of possibilities when it comes to understanding and defusing these catastrophes.

 ## What tools for prediction ?